Medial Collateral Ligament (MCL) Injuries

 If you think you are suffering from a torn MCL it's best to check with your doctor.
 Often immediate course of action following a torn MCL includes the RICE method of rest, ice, compression, and elevation.
 Physical activity should be limited until the pain and swelling go away.
 Anti-inflammatory pain relievers such as ibuprofen or aspirin can also be used to help reduce symptoms.

-Wearing an MCL knee brace is often recommended to help support the knee while recovering.
+Wearing an MCL knee brace is often recommended by a physician to help support the knee while recovering.
 These knee braces have hinges that help support the knee when bending.
 MCL tear braces can also be worn before or after recovery to prevent knee injuries.

 Luckily, most MCL injuries heal on their own and surgery is typically not recommended.
 If you have a severe knee injury, consult your physician for the best course of action.
 Even if surgery is not requires, physical therapy may be recommended to help strengthen the muscles around that knee that provide stability.